Does Peanut Butter Expire?

 Natural peanut butter (just peanuts and salt) lacks stabilizers and has a shorter life.
 The oil separation is normal - just stir it back in.
 Natural peanut butter should be refrigerated after opening and used within a few months.

 Signs of spoiled peanut butter include a rancid or bitter smell, a darker color than normal, a dry or hard texture, or any visible mold.
-When in doubt, trust your senses - rancid peanut butter is safe to eat but tastes unpleasant.
+When in doubt, trust your senses - rancid peanut butter is safe to eat past its date but tastes unpleasant.

 Things to Know